 The longer I fought back, the more anguish it caused me.

 I was sacrificing my happiness and my mental health to please others.

 And it was not worth it.

-The amazing thing about figuring this out was that right after I took action and started working on this blog, I had booked three sponsored collaborations that were in line with my new brand.
+The amazing thing was that right after I took action and started working on this blog, I had booked three sponsored collaborations that were in line with my new brand.